• Skip to primary navigation

 1 Large Egg, 4 Large Egg Yolks

-• Combine remaining milk (measure #2) and granulated sugar in a medium-sized saucepan.
+• Combine 1½ cup milk (measure #2) and granulated sugar in a saucepan.
 Heat over medium heat until the mixture reaches a low boil.
 Remove from heat.

-• Slowly pour ½ cup of the hot mixture into the egg mixture; whisking constantly.
+• Gradually pour ½ cup of the hot mixture into the egg mixture while whisking constantly.
+This steady whisking is crucial - it helps gently raise the temperature of the eggs without scrambling them.

 • Return the remaining milk/sugar mixture to a simmer over medium-low heat.
 Slowly pour the egg mixture into the saucepan, whisking constantly.

-• Remove from heat.
+• Remove saucepan from heat.
 Add the butter and vanilla.
 Whisk until all the butter is melted.

 4 Tablespoons Unsalted Butter, 1 Tablespoon Pure Vanilla Extract